araobp/compact-rag/IMAGE_RECOGNITION.md

 ### Geneder and age

 ```
-"Please guess the gender and age of the person in the previous photo.
+Please guess the gender and age of the person in the attached image.
 Output only the data in the following JSON format:

 {"gender": "male", "age", 25}
 ```